Auxeno/diamond-ppo/roadmap.md

 ### Multi-threaded sync vector envs wrapper
 - If you're feeling incredibly bored, make a multi-threaded vector envs wrapper.
 Should be quicker than the single-threaded and multi-processed version

+### Magic numbers
+- There are a few magic numbers still floating around, notably in utils.py classes.
+Put these in config

+### More logging detail
+- Consider do we want more advanced training stat loggin